ishasthanpati/Fitbit-Advertisement-Page/README.md

 # Advertisement

-This is a simple advertisement page using HTMl, CSS, and Bootstrap.
+<p>This is a simple advertisement page using HTMl, CSS, and Bootstrap.</P>
 It is fully responsive.